Unfortunately, statistics report that 70% of Digital Transformation projects fail, with $900B being wasted 2018.

 Pasi Nikkanen: I think for us it's pretty clear you are doing it because of the employee experience.
 Making people happy and more productive.

 Because you are totally changing the way people do work and that is what is happening nowadays.
 That's what you are after.
 It's not like you are deploying a system.
 It's not a system transformation.
 It's not a system migration project.

 Sami Kallio: Yeah.
 You Pasi, know that almost as much as I hate SLAs, I hate the wording of digital transformation.
 It is relating to technology.
 No, it's work transformation or even human behaviour transformation that should be in your mind when you are making this kind of big change.

 If you are only thinking about technology when making this change and only thinking about moving something to the 'cloud', without thinking about the reasons why we are doing it or how the changes will impact peoples work, I would say you most likely will fail.

 Pasi Nikkanen: Yeah, I think for our listeners it might be quite a daunting task trying to affect the whole culture of the whole company.
 But like you were saying, I think bringing in the employee experience and actually measuring the employee experience.
 What are these different projects bringing?
 What changes are they making?
 And then make that as the measurement of all the projects, so all the projects will then also have the same measurements.
-I think from your past life you had a good example of how to visualize this productivity and happiness.
+I think from your past life you had a good example of how to visualise this productivity and happiness.

 Sami Kallio: Yeah, I was earlier doing a lot of projects and doing service design.
 I was running a company doing service design in consumer and business to business world.
 We had one principal we never gave up and that was the company didn't take any projects in if the customer, together with us, were not able to measure the end results in a sense of how happy the end users will be.